philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 WHERE (row1.rowid > timestamp1 OR row2.rowid > timestamp2 OR row3.rowid > timestamp3 ...)
 ```

+### Python
-And here is an extension of the above python to record and filter on the timestamps.
+Here is an extension of the above python to record and filter on the timestamps.
 The rule object maintains the most recent timestamp upon which the rule was run.

 ```python